szkrd/moped/README.md

 Moped is a minimal web interface for MPD that shows the current song playing, along with some basic controls.
 It is **NOT** a full featured client.

+It's just a quick hack for myself so that I can change the volume on the server and see what's playing from my phone (otherwise ssh with ncpmpcpp is the simplest and best way to access the server).

 ## ui

 ![screenshot](./docs/1678283224-firefox_8nDNQx4zUL.png)